-It is easy to take for granted the body’s everyday miracles, like blood clotting.
-It turns out that just a simple little cut causes a hugely complex series of reactions to take place – a cascade of events that quickly seal up a cut in a blood vessel.
+It is easy to take the body’s everyday miracles, like blood clotting, for granted.
+It turns out that just a simple little cut causes a hugely complex series of reactions – a cascade of events that quickly seal up a cut in a blood vessel.
 (Can you imagine the alternative?
 Literally – death from paper cuts.)

-Some people, though, are unique in their ability to form clots more easily.
-This may have been a superpower in ages past — the whole, not bleeding to death from a sword wound thing.
+However, some people are unique in their ability to form clots more easily.
+This function may have been a superpower in ages past — like not bleeding to death from a sword wound.
 But superpowers have their downsides, and a greater risk of dying from a heart attack, stroke, or pulmonary embolism definitely qualifies as a ‘downside’.

-This article covers six different genes and the seven genetic variants that increase the risk of blood clots.
-It is a timely topic — blood clots seem to be a serious complication for people with COVID-19.
+This article covers six different genes and the seven genetic variants (SNPs) that increase the risk of blood clots.

-When you get a cut or tear in a blood vessel, the first action that happens is that the platelets flowing through the bloodstream jump into the gap.
-They seal up the broken blood vessel to prevent too much blood loss.
-To do so, the platelets link up with the edges of the cut and then with each other.
+When you get a cut or tear in a blood vessel, the first action is that the platelets flowing through the bloodstream jump into the gap.
+They seal up the broken blood vessel preventing too much blood loss.
+The platelets must link up and connect with the edges of the cut and then with each other.

 Next up is the coagulation cascade.
-This is where various different coagulation factors become activated.
+This action is where various coagulation factors become activated.
 The coagulation factors are proteins that are also called clotting factors.
-They are inactive when flowing through the bloodstream (so that they don’t clog everything up).
-When the coagulation factors are activated, they can quickly form up the blood clot.
+They are inactive when flowing through the bloodstream (so they don’t clog everything up).
+When the coagulation factors activate, they can quickly form a blood clot.

-The final step in clotting is fibrin coming in to shore up the clot.
+The final step in clotting is fibrin’s ability to shore up the clot.
 Next, the body starts breaking down the clot through a process called fibrinolysis.
 It becomes a balance of adding fibrin and breaking it down.

 Platelets form from megakaryocyte cells in the bone marrow and lungs.
 Tiny in size, platelets only survive for 7 to 10 days.
 These little clot formers have no nucleus (thus, no nuclear DNA).
 They contain mitochondria, along with granules containing different chemical signals and factors needed for coagulation.

-When platelets are zipping around through the body, they are not ‘sticky’.
+When platelets are zipping around throughout the body, they are not ‘sticky’ nor clumping together.
 Instead, they are in an inactivated form that allows them to flow freely through your veins.

-Below is a figure depicting all of the functions of platelets – from coagulation and wound healing to immune functions.
-Creative Commons Image[ref]
+The figure below depicts all platelet functions – from coagulation and wound healing to immune functions.
+CC Image[ref]

 So how many of these little guys are zipping around the body?
 A healthy adult has between 150,000 and 450,000 platelets per microliter of blood.

-Let’s dig a little deeper into the coagulation cascade so that the genetic variants (listed below) involved in increased clotting make a little more sense.
+Let’s dig a little deeper into the coagulation cascade so that the genetic variants listed below in the genotype report make a little more sense.
 Basically – this is a whole cascade of events that happens quickly and results in the formation of cross-linked fibrin, which forms a mesh to keep the clot together.

-Finally, all of this results in a fibrin polymer mesh, which is created through the involvement of activated factor XIII.
-This mesh then holds the clot together, binding the platelets in with the other factors.
+Finally, all of this results in a fibrin polymer mesh created through the involvement of activated factor XIII.
+This mesh then holds the clot together, binding the platelets with the other factors.

-After the clot is formed, it gets balanced out with the activation of plasminogen, which is an enzyme that breaks down some of the fibrin in the clot.
-Basically, there is a balancing act of formation of the clot and breaking down of the clot while the wound heals.
+After the clot forms, it balances out with the activation of plasminogen, an enzyme that breaks down some of the fibrin in the clot.
+Basically, there is a balancing act of forming the clot and breaking down the clot while the wound heals.

-D-dimer is released as clots are broken down, and it is often measured in the blood to determine if someone has a blood clot.
+D-dimer releases as clots break down and are often measured in the blood to determine if someone has a blood clot.

 While it is easy to visualize the blood clotting process when you think of a paper cut on your finger, this same process can take place in blood vessels deep inside you.
 Instead of a cut, there are a variety of different ‘insults’ to the blood vessel that can cause a clot to form.